tagion/tagion.github.io/src/lib/content/terms-of-use.md

-Acceptance of the Terms of Use These terms of use are entered into by and between you and the I25S (\"we\" or \"us\").
+Acceptance of the Terms of Use These terms of use are entered into by and between you and the DECARD (\"we\" or \"us\").
 The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these \"Terms of Use\"), govern your access to and use of tagion.org, including any content, functionality and services offered on or through tagion.org (\"Website\").